 Secret Garden’s Winter Poem was scored, arranged and produced by Rolf Lovland, and in addition to fine instrumentals by Secret Garden, the special guest vocalists, their new album features the Czech National Symphony Orchestra.

 A Secret Garden concert tour in Norway recently gave fans a chance to hear songs from Winter Poem, and songs covering 16 years as an acclaimed music duo with millions of fans worldwide.
 Secret Garden fans and new visitors have a chance to win an autographed 8 CD collection of Secret Garden albums including the new Winter Poem album.
 Simply visit Secret Garden’s site, click on the top banner and enter your email address for current news and information on Secret Garden.

-Visit secretgarden.no and fionnualasherry.com.
-You can sample songs from Secret Garden’s Winter Poem at amazon.com and purchase at Hearts of Space Records at valley-entertainment.com.
-Read an interview on my Secret Garden page.
+Sample and purchase Winter Poem at secretgarden.no and Songs From Before at fionnualasherry.com.
+Sample or purchase Winter Poem at the Hearts of Space Records Label at valley-entertainment.com.
+Find more information and read an interview with Fionnuala Sherry on my Secret Garden page.
 Photos are courtesy secretgarden.no.